ianhussey/RelationalRespondingTask/README.md

 Changelog:
 0.9.5 Corrected trials per block in Block 1
 0.9.6 reordered and relabelled trial-types in the stimuli.xlsx file.
 Before, trial-types 1-4 were, respectively, "i am +", "i am not +", "i am -", "I am not -".
 Not the order is "I am +", "I am -", "I am not +", "I am not -".
 Although the difference does not constitute an error, the old order did not conform to the numbering convention used in the IRAP and may have caused confusion.
+0.9.7 Significant reorganization of the instructions blocks and loops to make the output easier to analyze.